wadejong/Summer-School-Materials/VectorSIMD/README.md

 Nearly all of the recent x86 architectural enhancements relating to HPC or data-intensive applications have come from enhanced vectorization and specialized functional units.

 Key elements of modern CPU were architecture already covered in the introduction
-* multi-issue instructions
+* multi-issue instruction architecture
-* SIMD instructions
 * pipelining
-* registers
+* scalar and SIMD registers
 * cache
 * memory
 * multiple cores